pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 We left multiply because we have adopted a row convention.

-Finally the last common preprocessing is to equalize the covariance.
+Finally, the last common preprocessing is to equalize the covariance.
 For doing this, we divide each dimension by its standard deviation:

 $$
 \tilde{x}^{(i)}_j = \frac{x^{(i)}_{d_j}}{\sigma_j}